Fast hydrogen atom diffraction through monocrystalline graphene

 Compared to ionic projectiles such as protons, neutral atoms have the advantage of avoiding the excitation of plasmonic resonances which inevitably dominate the interaction of charged particles with the graphene electron density.
 Neutral projectiles open up additional possibilities, among them the study of insulating 2D materials such as hexagonal boron nitride (hBN).

-In contrast to electron diffraction, full dimensional calculations reveal that the atom-surface interaction potential is shaped by more than just the electron density, and that polarization effects play a crucial role.
+In contrast to electron diffraction, three-dimensional (3D) interaction potential calculations demonstrate that the atom–surface interaction potential is determined not solely by the electron density, but also by pronounced polarization effects originating from the mutual perturbation between the hydrogen electron cloud and the graphene sheet.
 The remarkable sensitivity of the relative intensities of successive diffraction orders to subtle features of this potential opens the door to a novel form of atom-surface interaction spectroscopy.

 {\it Acknowledgments} -- Experiments have been funded by the Fonds de la Recherche Scientifique - FNRS under contract No. 4.4504.10 and the F\'ed\'eration Wallonie-Bruxelles through ARC Grants No. 16/21-077 and No. 21/26-116.
 This work was also supported by the FLAG-ERA grant TATTOO.
 X.U. and B.H. are Senior Research Associates of the Fonds de la Recherche Scientifique - FNRS.
 A.D. acknowledges support from the Belgian State for the grant allocated by Royal Decree for research in the domain of controlled thermonuclear fusion.
 The theoretical work was funded by the French National Research Agency (ANR) through the Programme d'Investissement d'Avenir under contract ANR-11-LABX-0058\_NIE and ANR-17-EURE-0024 within the Investissement d'Avenir program ANR-10-IDEX-0002-02.
 The authors would like to acknowledge the High Performance Computing Center of the University of Strasbourg for supporting this work by providing scientific support and access to computing resources.
 Part of the computing resources were funded by the Equipex Equip@Meso project (Programme Investissements d'Avenir) and the CPER Alsacalcul/Big Data.
 P. G. and P.-A. H. would like to thank R{\'e}mi Pasquier for his advice on the use of the DFT code.